parallelworks/ml-workshop/README.md

 ### 1) Login and start a personal cloud cluster
 + Log into the platform by going to [hpcmp-cloud.parallel.works](https://hpcmp-cloud.parallel.works).
-+ Change your password.
++ Change your password immediately after this session.
 Initial login can be complicated by:
   - delayed/filtered password reset messages and
   - cannot use PED for MFA in certain locations.
 + On the `Home` page, go to the `Compute` tile and click on the `On button` for your default cluster.